SeldonIO/seldon-core/docs/wrappers/python.md

 ./push_image.sh
 ```

-And voila, the docker image for your model is now available in your docker repository, and seldon-core can deploy it into production.
+And voila, the docker image for your model is now available in your docker repository, and Seldon Core can deploy it into production.